Norfolk and Western 611: 1980s

-1983 saw No. 611's first full excursion season for the Norfolk Southern steam program.
+1983 saw No. 611's first full excursion season for the NS steam program.
 It began with the centennial Pocahontas Coalfields excursion, a round trip from Bluefield to Norfolk on March 16-17.
-On July 17, the locomotive double-headed with Savannah and Atlanta 750 to pull an Old Dominion Chapter NRHS excursion on RF&P trackage from Alexandria to Richmond, Virginia.
+On April 30, the locomotive pulled a Peach Blossom Special excursion out of Roanoke to Salisbury and arrived in Atlanta the next day.
+On July 17, it double-headed with Savannah and Atlanta 750 to pull an Old Dominion Chapter NRHS excursion on RF&P trackage from Alexandria to Richmond, Virginia.
 During its time in Richmond, No. 611 pulled round-trip excursions: to Balcony Falls, Virginia, on the 21st, and to Norfolk on the 24th.
 On July 25, the locomotive left Richmond hauling the longest one-way NRHS Independence Limited excursion trip, with nighttime stops at Bluefield, West Virginia, on that day; Portsmouth, Ohio on the 26th; and Fort Wayne, Indiana, on the 27th; before arriving in Chicago, Illinois, on the 28th.
-(Note: Before that, on the night of the 26th after arriving at Portsmouth, No. 611 developed cracks in its firebox and a number of broken staybolts.
-The crew dropped the fire, while crew member Charlie Schlotthober welded the firebox's cracks and the broken staybolts.)
+Before that, on the night of the 26th after arriving at Portsmouth, No. 611 developed cracks in its firebox and a number of broken staybolts.
+The crew dropped the fire, while crew member Charlie Schlotthober welded the firebox's cracks and the broken staybolts.
 On July 31 to August 28, No. 611 ran excursion trips out of Chicago and St. Louis, Missouri, on Chicago and North Western (C&NW) tracks and ex-Nickel Plate Road (NKP) and Wabash (WAB) rails that N&W acquired in 1964.
-After the excursion season, No. 611 headed to Irondale to have its firebox repaired and staybolts replaced.
+After the 1983 excursion season ended, the cracks in the locomotive's firebox worsen and No. 611 headed back to the Norris Yard Steam Shop to have it fully repaired and the staybolts replaced.